v As An Employer, When Can We Make Employees In Our Workplace Redundant?

 The employees must be given sufficient time to prepare for the interview.
 The employees should also be given the opportunity to appeal against the decision.

-If you require any further advice or assistance, please contact us to arrange a meeting on 0207 488 9947 or by email.
-Also visit our Employment Law Page on this Website.
-We also have Legal Updates on Employment Law that you may find useful.
+If you require any further advice or assistance on redundancy advice or settlement agreements, please contact us to arrange a meeting on 0207 488 9947 or by email.